 If you do not have granulated tapioca use bread crumbs or panko.

-Tofu, soy milk, and tapioca are all gluten-free (just check your brands to make sure) to keep this recipe gluten-free use tapioca or potato starch instead of flour.
+Tofu, soy milk, and tapioca are all gluten-free (check your brands to make sure).
+To keep this recipe gluten-free, use tapioca or potato starch instead of flour.

 Step two dip the tofu into the plant-based milk / seasoning mixture.

 Step three, roll the tofu into the granulated tapioca to coat on all sides.
 Press it in a little bit to make sure it's stuck.

 Step four.
 Let the tofu rest for at least ten minutes to allow the breading to dry and firm up.

 I like to use my wok for frying.
 Due to the wok's shape, it takes less oil to fry a small batch, and it helps to season the wok.